-"It is a sign between me and the children of Israel for ever: for in six days the Lord made heaven and earth, and on the seventh day He rested, and was refreshed.
-And He gave unto Moses, when He had made an end of communing with him upon mount Sinai, two tables of testimony, tables of stone, written with the finger of God" (Exodus 31:17-18).
+It is a sign between me and the children of Israel for ever: for in six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed.
+And he gave unto Moses, when he had made an end of communing with him upon mount Sinai, two tables of testimony, tables of stone, written with the finger of God.
+(Exodus 31:17-18)

-“All scripture is given by inspiration of God" (II Timothy 3:16), but this portion of Scripture was given by direct inscription of God!
-Moses testified: “The Lord delivered unto me two tables of stone written with the finger of God; and on them was written according to all the words, which the Lord spake with you in the mount out of the midst of the fire in the day of the assembly” (Deuteronomy 9:10).
+“All scripture is given by inspiration of God” (2 Timothy 3:16), but this portion of Scripture was given by direct inscription of God!
+Moses testified: “The LORD delivered unto me two tables of stone written with the finger of God; and on them was written according to all the words, which the LORD spake with you in the mount out of the midst of the fire in the day of the assembly” (Deuteronomy 9:10).
 “He wrote upon the tables the words of the covenant, the ten commandments” (Exodus 34:28).
 Thus, out of all the Holy Scriptures, God chose to write this section, not through one of His prophets, but with His own finger!
 It should, therefore, be taken literally and most seriously.